 An actress who brought a raw, sardonic edge to the 90s, making vulnerability and sharp wit feel inseparable.

-Laura San Giacomo arrived with a jolt in Steven Soderbergh's 1989 indie landmark 'Sex, Lies, and Videotape,' her performance as the restless, truth-telling Cynthia earning her an Independent Spirit Award and instantly defining her as an actress unafraid of messy complexity.
-Hollywood quickly cast her as the street-smart Kit in 'Pretty Woman,' a role that showcased her comic timing and grounded the film's fairy tale.
-Throughout the 1990s, she balanced film work with a defining television turn as the acerbic but heartfelt magazine writer Maya Gallo on 'Just Shoot Me!,' a role that lasted seven seasons and cemented her place in pop culture.
-She later shifted gears into dramatic television, earning critical praise as the compassionate, no-nonsense police aide Rhetta Rodriguez on 'Saving Grace.'
-San Giacomo's career is a study in intelligent versatility, moving between indie film credibility, blockbuster support, and sitcom stardom without ever losing her distinctive, unvarnished charm.
+Laura San Giacomo earned an Independent Spirit Award for her performance as the restless, truth-telling Cynthia in Steven Soderbergh's 1989 indie film 'Sex, Lies, and Videotape.'
+Hollywood then cast her as the street-smart Kit in 'Pretty Woman,' a role that showcased her comic timing and grounded the film's fairy tale.
+Throughout the 1990s, she balanced film work with a defining television turn as the acerbic but heartfelt magazine writer Maya Gallo on 'Just Shoot Me!,' a role that lasted seven seasons.
+She later shifted into dramatic television, earning critical praise as the compassionate, no-nonsense police aide Rhetta Rodriguez on 'Saving Grace.'
+San Giacomo's career moves between indie film credibility, blockbuster support, and sitcom stardom without losing her distinctive, unvarnished charm.

 1946–1964